 Quality assurance relates to how a process is performed.
 Quality control comes afterward.
 You can see quality control more as the inspection of quality management.

-Put into the field of graphic design, it means quality assurance focuses on the process of designing, whereas quality control focuses on the actual design that is to be handed over.
+Design quality assurance focuses on the process of designing.
+Quality control, on the other hand, focuses on the overall quality of the design that is to be handed over.

 How to find high-quality graphic design